U.S. stock index futures signal flat to lower open

 * Dow up 0.24 pct, S&P 500 up 0.06 pct, Nasdaq down 0.46 pct (Updates to late afternoon, changes byline)

-PARIS, Sept 26 U.S. stock index futures pointed to a flat to lower open on Wall Street on Wednesday, with futures for the S&P 500 up 0.01 percent, Dow Jones futures down 0.04 percent and Nasdaq 100 futures down 0.1 percent at 0924 GMT.
+PARIS Nov 28 U.S. stock index futures pointed to a flat to lower open on Wednesday, with futures for the S&P 500 down 0.22 percent, Dow Jones futures down 0.13 percent and Nasdaq 100 futures flat at 0912 GMT.

-* In Europe, shares fell sharply and the euro hit a two-week low as opposition within the euro zone to budget austerity measures unnerved investors already worried about a weak global growth outlook.
+* European stocks inched lower in morning trade, retreating for only the second time in eight sessions as renewed worries over the pace of U.S. budget talks prompted investors to book a portion of their recent strong gains.

-* Contract manufacturer Jabil Circuit missed quarterly profit expectations and forecast weak first-quarter results as it continues to grapple with low demand in some business segments.
+* Deep divisions at the Federal Reserve were on display on Tuesday, just two weeks before the U.S. central bank's next policy-setting meeting, with one top Fed official pushing for more easing, and another advocating limits.

 * Dow up 0.24 pct, S&P 500 up 0.06 pct, Nasdaq down 0.46 pct (Updates to late afternoon, changes byline)